 In October 2015, the "'Indo-German Partnerships in Higher Education" programme was signed in New Delhi during bilateral government consultations.
-The German Academic Exchange Service (DAAD) has granted around EUR 375,000 for as many as three new projects that see the University of Würzburg cooperate with partners in Delhi.
-A comparable amount of funding is dedicated to the Indian project partners by the University Grants Commission Delhi.
-The projects are anchored in the disciplines of (1) Political Science, European Studies and International Relations, (2) English Literature and Cultural Studies, as well as (3) Adult Education and Lifelong Learning.
+The German Academic Exchange Service (DAAD) granted around EUR 375,000 for as many as three new projects that saw the University of Würzburg cooperate with partners in Delhi.
+A comparable amount of funding was dedicated to the Indian project partners by the University Grants Commission Delhi.
+The projects were anchored in the disciplines of (1) Political Science, European Studies and International Relations, (2) English Literature and Cultural Studies, as well as (3) Adult Education and Lifelong Learning.

-The cooperation will focus on the common motif of “Foundations of the Europe-India Strategic Partnership: Comparative Perspectives on European and Indian Political Ideas, Policy and International Cooperation”.
-The goal is to carve out underpinnings in political thought, fundamental principles and current structures of the Europe-India partnership which – on the political level – is embodied by the EU-India Strategic Partnership struck in 2004.
+The cooperation focussed on the common motif of “Foundations of the Europe-India Strategic Partnership: Comparative Perspectives on European and Indian Political Ideas, Policy and International Cooperation”.
+The goal was to carve out underpinnings in political thought, fundamental principles and current structures of the Europe-India partnership which – on the political level – is embodied by the EU-India Strategic Partnership struck in 2004.

-The project aims at strengthening our ties with our most important Indian partner, JNU, and thereby expanding our Institute’s and the University of Würzburg's internationalisation by
+The project aimed at strengthening our ties with our most important Indian partner, JNU, and thereby expanding our Institute’s and the University of Würzburg's internationalisation by

 - providing both IPS and JNU faculty with the possibility to intensify and enhance their research and teaching collaboration through faculty mobility, joint workshops, book projects and conference participation, and